 All governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the Authority considers revenues to be available if they are collected within 60 days of the end of the current fiscal period, with the exception of: intergovernmental revenues owed to Authority by the City of Reno for General Services, which are considered to be available if received within 120 days of year end.
+For this purpose, the Authority considers revenues to be available if they are collected within 60 days of the end of the current fiscal period, with the exception of: intergovernmental revenues owed to Authority by the City of Reno for General Services, which are considered to be available if received within 250 days of year end and facilities revenues which are considered to be available if received within 120 days of year end.
 Expenditures are recorded when the liability is incurred, except for principal and interest on general long-term debt, compensated absences, the net pension liability and postemployment benefit obligations which are recorded as liabilities when due.
 The Authority first utilizes restricted resources to finance qualifying activities, then unrestricted resources as they are needed.